 Unified Access enables you to access Imperial applications, such as ICIS, from anywhere in the world, directly from your device, without requiring a VPN or the need to connect remotely to a desktop.

 The product that ICT is using to provide Unified Access is called Zscaler Private Access (ZPA).
-This service is available for all Imperial staff.
+This service is available for all Imperial staff and for students who require it for their studies and/or research.

 Accessing Unified Access from an Imperial device